 Fans of yoga claim that yoga is proven to provide anxiety relief.
 Evidence that yoga provides anxiety relief was scarce about 30 years ago.
-Given that an estimated 20 percent of Americans now take some sort of pill for a psychological problem, anxiety relief is a major selling point for yoga.
+Given that an estimated 20 percent of Americans now take a pill for a psychological problem, anxiety relief is a significant selling point for yoga.
 However, is there anything more than anecdotal evidence to support this claim?
 The next time a yoga student asks you this question, here’s how you can respond.
-There is a lot of research, which you can share with students, friends, family, and yoga skeptics.
-Please bear in mind, this subject is deep and this article will scratch the surface.
+You can share a lot of research with students, friends, family, and yoga skeptics.
+Please bear in mind this subject is deep, and this article will scratch the surface.
 This is why so many resources and studies are provided.

-University of Rochester Study on Cancer, Sleep and Yoga
+The University of Rochester Study on Cancer, Sleep, and Yoga

 Cancer patients or those who have previously had cancer are one of the groups of people most at risk for anxiety disorders.
-As many as 30 percent to 90 percent of people who have had cancer report that they have trouble sleeping at night; while some of this insomnia is due to cancer treatments, others have sleepless nights due to anxiety over their illness.
+As many as 30 percent to 90 percent of people who have had cancer report having trouble sleeping at night; while some of this insomnia is due to cancer treatments, others have sleepless nights due to anxiety over their illness.

-Anxiety and insomnia tend to form an evil alliance, when we are coping with challenging times in our lives.
+Anxiety and insomnia tend to form an evil alliance when we cope with challenging times.
 Researchers at the University of Rochester studied over 400 individuals in 12 different cities with a history of cancer who also had trouble sleeping.
 Half of them took yoga sessions, while the other half stuck with standard medical interventions for their sleeplessness.
 Those taking yoga classes were able to reduce how frequently they took a sleep aid by more than 20 percent while also reporting less daytime sleepiness and improved quality of sleep.
-This is just one of many studies that shows yoga provides anxiety relief and relief from insomnia to anyone who wants to practice.
+This is just one of many studies that show yoga provides anxiety relief and relief from insomnia to anyone who wants to practice.

 Harvard Review of Yoga Studies

-In 2009, a Harvard Health Publications newsletter called the “Harvard Mental Health Letter” reviewed a number of studies involving yoga, anxiety and depression.
-The newsletter article concluded that several studies from the past decade offer compelling evidence that yoga definitely helps regulate the stress response system of the body, thereby reducing anxiety and the physical symptoms associated with it.
+In 2009, a Harvard Health Publications newsletter called the “Harvard Mental Health Letter” reviewed several studies involving yoga, anxiety, and depression.
+The newsletter article concluded that several studies from the past decade offer compelling evidence that yoga helps regulate the stress response system of the body, thereby reducing anxiety and the physical symptoms associated with it.
 Here are a few highlights from that newsletter article:

-– A German study in 2005 looked at women with depression and anxiety.
-After three months of yoga, these women reduced their self-reported depression by 50 percent and their anxiety by 30 percent.
+A German study in 2005 looked at women with depression and anxiety.
+After three months of yoga, these women reduced their self-reported depression by 50 percent and anxiety by 30 percent.

-The studies mentioned above demonstrate that yoga provides anxiety relief and they are just the beginning of waves of new research-based proof demonstrating that yoga helps in reducing anxiety.
-Without doubt, similar studies in the future will confirm what thousands of yoga practitioners have already experienced for themselves.
+The studies mentioned above demonstrate that yoga provides anxiety relief, and they are just the beginning of waves of new research-based proof showing that yoga helps reduce anxiety.
+Without a doubt, similar studies in the future will confirm what thousands of yoga practitioners have already experienced for themselves.

 © Copyright – Aura Wellness Center – Publications Division